 ‘Exactly’ Ahmed said “Me too.
 And when your greatest fear happens it changes everything.
 It puts everything into perspective.
 If I had to choose between seeing my mum again for 5 minutes or not being paralysed I would choose to see my mum again.
 I was 16 years old when she died.
 She had to take medication every night for her heart.
 I was the one who used to give it to her.
 One night I wasn’t there to give it to her because I was at a music concert.
 I thought my auntie was looking after her.
 That night she died of a heart attack.
 I still haven’t forgiven myself.
 That’s why I trained with the Red Cross to become a paramedic, to stop people like my mum dying”.

-In 2008 Ahmed was shot twice by a member of the Shia opposition during the internal conflict which broke out in Lebanon between the Sunni and Shia Muslims.
+In 2008 Ahmed was shot twice.
 “I was 24 years old the day I became paralysed.
 I was on my way to work a night shift.
 I was just opening my car when a man pointed a gun at me.
 I put my hands in the air and said ‘I’m Ahmed Sinno and I work for the Red Cross please don’t shoot me.”
 Then I fainted.
 I woke up in the hospital.
 When I pulled the hairs on my thighs I couldn’t feel them.
 That’s when I realised the shooting had paralysed me”.

 8 years later in 2016, Ahmed encountered a road block manned by the same gunman who had shot him.
 Later that day Ahmed was followed and shot at by a gunman on a motorbike.
 Ahmed fled the country leaving behind his fiancée and his job.